PersonofNote/aminorstudio-gatsby/src/pages/posts/2020-09-05-its-hard-to-make-a-benevolent-robot.md

 posttype: post
 date: 2020-09-05
 author: A Person of Note
-title: It's Hard to Make a Benevolent Robot, But at Least We've Known That for Over 2000 Years (Fast AI Course Lesson 3)
+title: It's Hard to Make a Benevolent Robot, But at Least We've Known That for Over 2000 Years (Fast AI Course Lesson 3, Part 1)
 published: false
 coverImage: ../../images/self-portrait-photo.jpg
 components: ""